 curious, respectful and appreciative using the Learning Area we

 call Mathematics and Statistics.
+I am linking them so the reader

-Maths so I am not either!"
-Everyone can learn mathematics and
+Everyone and anyone can learn mathematics and

 actually have fun and enjoy the experience.
-I want students to say
+I want

-Sir!
+lesson "Thanks Sir!
 That was fun!"
 If our classrooms are not fun

 one, as math teachers, we must know more about to help prevent

 infestation.
 It is a disease embedded in society, upheld by